luechenchris/orbaone-ios-sdk/README.md

 ## 1. Platform Requirements

 The SDK supports the following configurations:
-- SDK supports iOS 13+
+- Supports iOS 13+
-- SDk supports Xcode 11.5+
+- Supports Xcode 11.5+
-- SDK supports the following presentation styles:
+- Supports the following presentation styles:
     - Fullscreen for iPhones
     - Fullscreen and Form Sheet for iPads